civo/status/content/issues/2021-06-10-cluster-launch-disruption-lon1.md

 section: issue
 ---

+LON1 super cluster is still partially degraded due to suspected underlying node storage CSI issues.
+We have now re-enabled traffic and are continuing a triage and restoration of impacted nodes/services.

+---

 We are currently applying a rolling fix to address the underlying issue affecting cluster launches.
 New clusters will not be able to be launched while this process completes.

 ---